VU-BEAM-Lab/GENRE/README.md

 ## Tutorial
 In this tutorial, we will first write a script to generate model data in order to familiarize ourselves with the model data format that is required for ```GENRE```.
 We will then use ```GENRE``` to process the data.
 To begin, create a new script within MATLAB called ```data_creator.m```, and type or copy and paste the following lines of code within the file.
 Note that the ```save_path``` variable should be defined using your own specified path.
+In addition, note that a large portion of the code used in this tutorial is similar to the code in the ```test_GENRE.m``` function, but the purpose of this tutorial is to familiarize the user with how to use ```GENRE```.

 ```Matlab
 % Copyright 2020 Christopher Khan